 At the same time, he says, 'When disasters do unfortunately hit the international headlines, candidates with the knowledge and background will be in high demand.'

 On many courses you'll be given the opportunity to gain work experience to help you decide which career path you're most interested in.

-For example, students on the University of Portsmouth's MSc Crisis and Disaster Management have the chance to undertake a voluntary placement in the emergency management or humanitarian sectors.
-The employment rate for graduates is more than 90%, says course leader Dr Richard Teeuw.
+For example, Masters students at the University of Portsmouth have the chance to undertake a voluntary placement in the emergency management or humanitarian sectors.
+The employment rate for graduates is more than 90%, says Professor Teeuw.